Ninja-Squad/globe42/README.md

 ### Backend

-The project uses Spring (5.x) fot ehe backend, with Spring Boot.
+The project uses Spring (5.x) for the backend, with Spring Boot.

 You need to install: